Māori people: Contact with Europeans

 and the British Crown acceded to repeated requests from missionaries and some Māori chiefs (rangatira) to intervene.
-The British government sent Royal Navy Captain William Hobson to negotiate a treaty between the British Crown and the Māori, which became known as the Treaty of Waitangi.
-Starting from February 1840, this treaty was signed by the Crown and 500 Māori chiefs from across New Zealand.
+The British government sent Royal Navy Captain William Hobson to negotiate a treaty between the British Crown and Māori, which became known as the Treaty of Waitangi.
+In 1840, starting on 6 February at Waitangi and by the end of the year at about 50 other events around the country, this treaty was signed by the Crown and over 500 rangatira Māori.
 The Treaty gave Māori the rights of British subjects and guaranteed Māori property rights and tribal autonomy, in return for accepting British sovereignty and the annexation of New Zealand as a colony in the British Empire.
 However, disputes continue over aspects of the Treaty of Waitangi, including wording differences in the two versions (in English and Māori), as well as misunderstandings of different cultural concepts; notably, the Māori version did not cede sovereignty to the British Crown.
 In an 1877 court case the Treaty was declared a "simple nullity" on the grounds that the signatories had been "primitive barbarians".

 Nevertheless, relations between Māori and Pākehā (New Zealand Europeans) during the early colonial period were largely peaceful.
 Many Māori groups set up substantial businesses, supplying food and other products for domestic and overseas markets.
 When violence did break out, as in the Wairau Affray, Flagstaff War, Hutt Valley Campaign and Wanganui Campaign, it was generally limited and concluded with a peace treaty.
 However, by the 1860s rising settler numbers and tensions over disputed land purchases led to the later New Zealand wars, fought by the colonial government against numerous Māori iwi using local and British Imperial troops, and some allied iwi.
 These conflicts resulted in the colonial government confiscating tracts of Māori land as punishment for what were called "rebellions".
 Pākehā settlers would occupy the confiscated land.
 Several minor conflicts arose after the wars, including the incident at Parihaka in 1881 and the Dog Tax War from 1897 to 1898.
 The Native Land Court was established to transfer Māori land from communal ownership into individual title as a means to assimilation and to facilitate greater sales to European settlers.